Early Palliative Care for Multiple Myeloma and Lymphoma

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your usual cancer care, but it's best to confirm with the trial coordinators.

-How is early palliative care treatment different for multiple myeloma and lymphoma?
+What evidence suggests that early palliative care is effective for multiple myeloma and lymphoma?

 Breffni Hannon, MD